perseoGI/privacy-policy/raid-tracker-policy.md

 # Privacy Policy

+*Effective date: 2023-03-09*

 This privacy policy governs the use of the "Raid Tracker" mobile application developed by Javier Miguel and Perseo Gutierrez, available on the Google Play Store.
-This application requires access to your device's location to calculate the distance you have traveled while using the application.
+The application requires access to your device's location to calculate the distance you have traveled while using the application.
 The application does not share any data with anyone.

 By downloading and using the "Raid Tracker" application, you agree to the terms of this privacy policy.